 4. Fry the chicken: Heat the oil in a large cast-iron skillet and allow for it to heat up to 350ºF.
 You can check the temperature by clipping a thermometer to the side of the skillet so you can monitor it or frequently testing with a digital thermometer.
 Once the oil is hot, place the chicken in the skillet in batches and allow for it to fry for roughly 2-3 minutes per side.
 Remove the chicken to a wire rack and allow the chicken to rest for 5-10 minutes, you can fry the second batch while you wait, so you aren’t wasting time.
 Then, add the chicken back to the skillet and fry a second time until the chicken is crispy and cooked through to 165ºF.

 5. Assemble the sandwich: Add a layer of mayo or homemade sauce (recipe below) to toasted buns, with sliced cheese, thinly sliced onions, romaine lettuce, and pickles!
-Or you could go the slaw route (which is how the southerners do it!)
+Or you could go the slaw route (which is how the Southerners do it!)

 fried chicken breasts on sheet pan lined with paper towel